 Completing Optional Minors Students completing their degree on an IU campus may earn a minor in conjunction with the B.G.S.
 Students must discuss this possibility and obtain written approval from the school or department awarding the minor.
-This approval is to be placed in the student's file.
+Students pursuing their degree via distance education do not have the option of earning a minor in conjunction with the B.G.S.